 Litter box management

-Proper litter box management and cleaning have a significant effect on decreasing urine marking in cats.
+Proper litter box management and cleaning can have a significant effect on decreasing urine marking in cats.
 First, make the litter box as attractive as possible.
 Keep the litter box immaculate by scooping daily and cleaning the entire box every week or two with mild soap and water, rinsing completely.
 The box should be large enough to accommodate the cat; most litter boxes on the market are too small.
 The plastic storage boxes designed to fit under a bed are often a better choice.
 Don't use covered litter boxes, since many cats find them too confining.
-(Also, if the dirty litter box is out of sight, you might not clean it as regularly!)

 Second, make sure you have enough litter boxes.
 The ideal number of litter boxes is one per cat, plus one.
 Spread the boxes around the house.
 Cats don't like to be disturbed while in the litter box, so put the boxes in quiet, less trafficked areas (not next to the washing machine and dryer, for instance).
 Don't put a litter box near the cat's food and water dishes.

-Next, you can work on discouraging your cat from urine marking.
-Try placing a litter box in the area where the cat is spraying, and gradually, inch by inch, move the box to a more appropriate area after the cat is using it consistently.
-You can also try placing the cat's food or toys over that area.
+Next, try placing a litter box in the area where the cat is spraying, and gradually, inch by inch, move the box to a more appropriate area after the cat is using it consistently.
+You can also try placing the cat's food or toys over the area where she was spraying.

 Another option is to make the inappropriate area inaccessible, at least for a while.
 If it is not feasible to block off the area, there are ways to make the area aversive to the cat.
-Try using one of the following on the spot: plastic carpet runners placed upside down, heavy plastic, contact paper with the sticky side up, strong-smelling potpourri, solid-type room deodorizers, or cologne.
+Try using one of the following on the spot: plastic carpet runners placed upside down, heavy plastic, contact paper with the sticky side up, or citrus peels.

 If your cat "misses" the litter box and sprays nearby areas, there are a few strategies that can help.
 You can create an L-shaped litter pan by placing a second box at a 90-degree angle to the first, so they form an L shape.
 With this configuration, urine is more likely to be confined to the box and not deposited on an inappropriate surface.
 Another strategy is to use a large, deep plastic bin as a litter box.
 Cut a hole in the front of the bin so the cat can enter and exit; the high sides will keep the cat from spraying on your wall or curtains.